WHY THIS BOOK, WHY NOW

 INSIDE THE BOOK

-Drawing on more than 20 years of field leadership and nearly two decades advising cities, counties, and special districts nationwide, Jamie Sabbach exposes the habits and assumptions that quietly erode public systems over time.
-Blending narrative, research, and strategic discipline, she offers a practical four-part framework for making hard decisions that protect community quality of life — not just today, but for generations to come.
+The Bison Principle is a provocative and timely book for anyone responsible for public resources.
+Drawing on more than 20 years of field leadership and nearly two decades advising professionals and agencies nationwide, Jamie Sabbach challenges the habits and assumptions that quietly erode public systems over time.
+Blending story, strategy, and plainspoken insight, she offers a disciplined framework for making hard decisions with clarity and courage.
+In a time of rising expectations and tightening resources, this book equips leaders to run toward the storm—and build communities that endure.

 -